gekatateam/neptunus/plugins/processors/rk/README.md

 # Rk Processor Plugin

-The `rk` processor plugin replaces фт event routing key with a new one, depending on the current value.
+The `rk` processor plugin replaces an event routing key with a new one, depending on a current value.

 ## Configuration
 ```toml